Private Ear Nose and Throat Appointments

 Ear, nose and throat problems affect adults and children alike.
 While GPs can deal with many non-complicated ENT conditions, specialist care is sometimes needed when usual treatments haven’t worked as well as you would like.

 Many people ignore persistent ear, nose and throat symptoms, mistakenly believing that nothing can be done.
 But symptoms such as a persistent cough, snoring or dizziness can be treated successfully with specialist intervention.
-The Medical Chambers Kensington has five ENT specialists who can offer expert advice and management for any ear, nose or throat problems.
+The Medical Chambers Kensington has four ENT specialists who can offer expert advice and management for any ear, nose or throat problems.

 Seeing an ENT specialist for ear problems